<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=118459&amp;fmt=gif">

 Rob Keller

 Rob Keller learned early that advocating for his clients, along with candid, simple honesty, set him apart from others in the employee benefits field.
-Rob joined National Insurance Services (NIS) in 1990 and has worked as a Sales Representative, Regional Vice President, and Senior Regional Vice President.
-Rob currently serves as Senior Vice President of Sales.
-He oversees all aspects of sales for the organization.
-Rob is primarily responsible for the implementation and coordination of sales, strategies, and tactics to support the company’s overall sales efforts.
-Rob is a licensed Insurance Representative specializing in life, disability, dental and health insurance, as well as employer-sponsored 403(b) plans and HRAs for schools, cities, and counties in Minnesota and Nevada.
+His dedication to client success has not only helped countless public sector organizations enhance their employee benefits programs but also fostered long-lasting partnerships built on mutual trust and shared goals.
+As Senior Vice President of Sales, Rob oversees all aspects of sales for the organization.
+He is primarily responsible for the implementation and coordination of sales, strategies, and tactics to support the company’s overall sales efforts.
+Rob is a licensed insurance representative specializing in life, disability, dental and health insurance, as well as employer-sponsored 403(b) plans and HRAs for public sector organizations in the Midwest.